wen-l-liu/HotSpot/README.md

 Capitalise the first letter of their name as Password.

 ### Django Testing
 I created a set of test cases in tests.py using Django's integrated Python testing framework to evaluate my application.
-The site's fundamental features, such as model behavior, view responses, form validation, authentication, and filtering logic, are covered in these tests.
-I was able to replicate user interactions, confirm anticipated results, and identify possible problems early in the development process by utilizing Django's TestCase class.
+The site's fundamental features, such as model behaviour, view responses, form validation, authentication, and filtering logic, are covered in these tests.
+I was able to replicate user interactions, confirm anticipated results, and identify possible problems early in the development process by utilising Django's TestCase class.
 Automated testing gave assurance that new features and modifications did not cause problems and helped maintain the quality of the code.
 This method made sure that all of the application's essential parts functioned as planned in a variety of situations.

   <details open>
   <summary>tests.py</summary>